saisandeepvaddi/electron-custom-menu-bar/README.md

 });
 ```

-We need to have a menu now.
+We need a menu now.
+Create a simple menu in a new `menu.js` file.
 You can learn how to add your own options to the menu at [official docs](https://www.electronjs.org/docs/api/menu).
 Electron has some easy to follow documentation with examples.
-For our current purpose, let's use the following menu.
-Paste this in your `menu.js` file.

 ```js
 // menu.js